DRAFT Getting started with GO-BGC Data

 Adjusted Data

-GO-BGC Data Tutorials
+GO-BGC Toolbox Tutorials

 MATLAB, Python, and R Github toolboxes are available to help you select, download, and visualize GO-BGC data.
 These toolboxes access the synthetic profile (sprof) files directly from the Argo GDAC.
 Detailed instructions on how to read sprof files are included in the Github readme files and available through these tutorial videos (also available through our Resources tab):